agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ---
 layout: docs
-title:  "Property testing support"
+title:  "Property based testing support"
 ---

-# Property testing support
+# Property based testing support

-There is a support for property testing through the `cornichon-check` module.
+There is a support for property based testing through the `cornichon-check` module.

 TODO